-- -- "academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks. - -- "administration" means Florida International University acting through its President and staff - -- "bargaining unit" means those employees, collectively, represented for collective bargaining purposes by the UFF pursuant to Florida Public Employees
+- "Academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks. - "administration" means Florida International University acting through its President and staff - "Bargaining unit" means those employees, collectively, represented for collective bargaining purposes by the UFF pursuant to Florida Public Employees Relations Commission Certification No. 1463 issued in Commission Order Number 03E-305, dated February 4, 2004, wherein the Commission determined the composition of the bargaining unit at FIU. - "Board, "BOT," or "Board of Trustees" means the body established by Article 9,

-Relations Commission Certification No. 1463 issued in Commission Order Number 03E-305, dated February 4, 2004, wherein the Commission determined the composition of the bargaining unit at FIU.
+Section 7 of the Florida Constitution, acting through the President and staff.

-- -- "Board, "BOT," or "Board of Trustees" means the body established by Article 9, Section 7 of the Florida Constitution, acting through the President and staff. - -- "break in service" means those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service. - -- "college/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college. - -- "continuous service" means employment uninterrupted by a break in service.
-For academic year employees (9 month employees), one year of continuous service is equivalent to the nine (9) month employment period. - -- "days" means calendar days. - -- "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, unless provided otherwise in an express provision of this Agreement. - -- "employee" means a member of the bargaining unit. - -- "equitable" means fair and reasonable under the circumstances. - -- "faculty," "faculty member," or "faculty employee" means a member of the bargaining unit. - -- "Merit Increase Unit" means a unit which consists of employees not assigned to any existing department/units considered for departmental merit increases. - -- "months" means calendar months. - -- number: The singular includes the plural. - -- "principal place of employment" means the campus location or other University site specified in the employee's letter of offer or notice of change in appointment. - -- "Same Sex Domestic Partner" means a domestic partner of the same sex who shares a committed and mutually dependent relationship with the employee, as defined in the FIU Policy on Same-Sex Domestic Partner Health Insurance
+- "Break in service" means those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service. - "college/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college. - "Continuous service" means employment uninterrupted by break in service.
+For academic year employees (9 month employees), one year of continuous service is equivalent to the nine (9) month employment period. - "Days" means calendar days. - "Domestic partner" means a person of same or opposite sex with whom you live, to whom you are emotionally committed, with whom you share a primary residence, and with whom you share joint responsibilities for common welfare and financial obligations.
+Additional criteria may be found on the Affidavit of Domestic Partnership in the appendix. - "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, unless provided otherwise in an express provision of this Agreement. - "Employee" means a member of the bargaining unit. - "Equitable" means fair and reasonable under the circumstances. - "Faculty," "faculty member," or "faculty employee" means a member of the bargaining unit. - "Merit Increase Unit" means a unit which consists of employees not assigned to any existing department/units considered for departmental merit increases. - "Months" means calendar months. - Number: The singular includes the plural. - "Principal place of employment" means the campus location or other University site specified in the employee's letter of offer or notice of change in appointment. - "Semester" means one of the two approximately 19.5 week periods which together constitute the academic year.